Being in Good Work is good for you...

 We also deliver the national Healthy Working Lives programme of services and solutions to the area.

-Vocational Rehabilitation is helping those with a health problem to stay at, return to or remain in work.
+Vocational Rehabilitation is helping those with a health problem to stay at, return to and remain in work.

 We encourage employers, GP’s and NHSGGC staff to work together to help employees to do this